Finding book chapters on your topic

 Check the Contents of the books that are broadly about your subject

-You can always request book chapters through interlibrary loan – this is where we will try and obtain it for you from another Library.
-Click here to learn more about interlibrary loan.
+On Campus Students: If the Library has a print copy you can borrow it.
+For books that are not in Library Collections you can request book chapters through interlibrary loan – this is where we will try and obtain it for you from another Library.